jeffreyjosephh22/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/0wZ1qxn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Agents will be able to see live tickets in the agent panel.
+The agents will be able to see live tickets in the agent panel.
 Queue managers will assign priority tickets to the appropriate agents as well as assigning proper SLAs.
 </p>
 <br />